mart337i/DoomReinforcementLearning/docs/README.md

 ### Introduction
 This project was done for the class "17348 Machine Learning" and covers reinforcement learning using Proximal Policy Optimization (PPO) and a Convolutional Neural Network (CNN), also defined as a subset of machine learning.
 The CNN can also be classified as my ActorCriticPolicy.

+### Why PPO with CNN?
+Using PPO with CNN for training in Doom combines the strengths of both methods: CNNs are great at understanding the visual parts of the game, while PPO ensures that the learning process is stable and efficient, helping the agent to perform well in the game's complex and changing scenarios.

 ### What is Convolutional Neural Network (CNN)
 ![alt text](img/max.png)
 A CNN is a type of deep neural network designed for analyzing visual data.
 It employs convolutional layers to automatically learn hierarchical representations of features within the input data.